headerphoto

 Ancona Duck Colors

 The most routinely-seen color in the breed and definitely the most striking!
 Black is dominant to all other colors.
+Sometimes, Pencilling will occur on the chest.
+It is advisable to breed away from this tendency.

 The second most common color which is recessive to black.
 This color is sex-linked.
 Meaning if you mate: